 Medicines and dietary supplements

-- Antacids (containing aluminum and calcium)
+- Antacids (containing aluminium and calcium)

 - Anti-cholinergics and antispasmodics

 - Anti-convulsants—used to prevent seizures

 - Medicines used to treat Parkinson’s disease